E. Patrick Johnson: Early life

-Born Elondust Patrick Johnson on March 1, 1967, the youngest of seven children in Hickory, North Carolina, Johnson was raised by his mother, Sarah M. Johnson, a factory worker.
+Elondust Patrick Johnson was born on March 1, 1967, in Hickory, North Carolina, to Sarah M. Johnson.
+She worked as a factory worker.
+He is the youngest of seven siblings.
 They grew up in a one-bedroom apartment in Ridgeview, a majority-Black section of Hickory.
 He was mentored by black women in the Ridgeview Community, including Z. Ann Hoyle, who became the first black alderman of Hickory's city council.
-He attended Hickory High School, where he was senior class president, and later the University of North Carolina, Chapel Hill.
-At UNC-Chapel Hill, he majored in speech communications and received both his bachelor and master's degrees from there.
-He got his Ph.D. in speech communications at Louisiana State University.
+After graduating from Hickory High School in 1985, Johnson attended the University of North Carolina at Chapel Hill.
+He graduated with a B.A. in 1989 and M.A. in 1991 in speech communication.
+He then went to Louisiana State University and received his Ph.D in speech communication in 1996.

 Career

 Johnson became an assistant professor of English at Amherst College.
-In 2000, Johnson joined the faculty of the of performance studies department at Northwestern University as assistant professor, then received tenure and a joint appointment in African-American studies in 2003.
-From 2003 to 2006 and 2014 to 2016, Johnson served as the director of graduate studies for the department of performance studies.
-Later, he would also serve as the chair of performance studies from 2006 to 2011.
+In 2000, he joined the faculty of the performance studies department at Northwestern University as assistant professor, then received tenure and a joint appointment in African-American studies in 2003.
+From 2003 to 2006 and 2014 to 2016, he served as the director of graduate studies for the department of performance studies.
+He served as the chair of performance studies from 2006 to 2011.
 Johnson was promoted to full professor of African-American studies and performance studies in 2007 before becoming the Carlos Montezuma Professor of African-American Studies and Performance Studies in 2011.
-He currently serves as the Dean of the School of Communication at Northwestern University, Evanston, Illinois.
+He was appointed dean of the School of Communication and Annenberg University Professor at Northwestern University, Evanston, Illinois, on August 1, 2020.